coreyb-git/upower.nvim/README.md

-Battery status for Chromebooks that can use UPower to get status reports.
+Battery status for Chromebooks using UPower.

 Requires upower:
 ```